Carcross/Tagish First Nation finds strength in economic development

 Wolfe Smarch remembers the first pole raised at the Commons: the Welcome Figure, welcoming all visitors to the area.

-“You can see in the summer, the Commons is busy and buzzing all over.
+“You can see in the summer, the Commons is busy.
 The art is what attracts people.
-Tlingit culture is really visual and these poles tell our stories,” he says.
+Tlingit culture is really visual and these poles tell our stories,”

 The Commons not only instills pride in the Carcross/Tagish First Nation, but also offers a space to learn about the community.
 The carving shed itself was built in 2009 in partnership with the territorial and federal governments.